sematext/docs/docs/logagent/output-filter-geoip.md

-Title: Add Geo-IP information to logs
+Title: Add GeoIP information to logs
-Description: Add Geo-IP information to logs. log enrichment
+Description: Add GeoIP information to server logs.
+Resolve IP addresses to geographical coordinates, longitude and latitude, country, city.
+The Maxmind GeoIP-lite database is updated automatically.

 ## Output filter: geoip

-This plugin adds Geo IP information to logs.
+This plugin adds GeoIP information to logs.
-An everyday use case is to enrich web server logs (or any logs with IP addresses) with geographical information derived from those IP addresses.
+An everyday use case is to enrich web server logs, or any logs with IP addresses, with geographical information derived from those IP addresses.

 Things you do not need to think about at all:

-- Maxmind Geo-IP lite database is downloaded automatically to /tmp/ To change the location of the DB set MAXMIND_DB_DIR=path
+- The Maxmind GeoIP lite database is downloaded automatically to `/tmp/` To change the location of the DB set `MAXMIND_DB_DIR=path`
 - Integrated automatic updates for the GeoIP database.
   The update check runs every hour.
 - Elasticsearch mapping for the Geo-Coordinates in Sematext Logs for geographic queries and map displays.
 Sematext Logs indices support the `geoip` field out of the box.